BioImageTools/ome-zarr-image-analysis-nextflow/README.md

 * Bonus
   * Process only a part of an image
   * Use a Fractal task as one of the Nextflow processes

+## Observations

+ * Important tools and libraries require arrays of specific input dimensionality to operate on, thus we need convenient APIs and implementations that allow us to subset OME-Zarr.
+   * Very few (none?) of the current tools natively work on multi-resolution input, thus be able to specify which resolution level to work on is important and not well supported by the python libraries that we found.

+## Analysis tools landscape in terms of input dimensionalities

+### 2D RGB

+- YOLO
+- SAM

+### 2D or 3D RGB

+- Cellpose
+  - Is it really RGB?

+### 2D or 3D multi-channel

+- elastix

+### ND

+- skimage ?!
+- ImgLib2 ?!